sergio91pt/MathJax-phpBB-Integration/README.md

 * Multiple BBCodes can be used with static preview texts.
 * Dynamic loading, saving users time and bandwidth.
 * MathJax CDN can be used with a local installed copy for fallback purposes.
-* Processing is done client side, by the JavaScript library.
+* Rendering is done in the client side, by the JavaScript library.
 No complicated setups!
 * Works on all major browsers.
 * Renders in native MathML, Web fonts and Image fonts depending on the browser capabilities.

 ### Requirements: ###
-* phpBB3, v3.0.9 is recommend.
+* phpBB3, v3.0.9 is recommended.
-* The [MathJax library][5] accessible from your forum's path or the ability to accept the [CDN TOS][6].
+* The [MathJax library][5] accessible from the forum web path or the ability to accept the [CDN TOS][6].

 ### Instalation: ###
 * Use [AutoMOD][7] or open `install_mod.xml` in your browser and follow the instructions
- * Note: `contrib/modx.prosilver.en.xsl` is needed to render properly all xml files.
+ * Note: `contrib/modx.prosilver.en.xsl` must be present or the xml files wont render.
 * Complete the installation by running the php file mentioned, if any.
 * Links to additional languages, themes, optional modifications and update instructions can be found in the mentioned xml file.
 * You may check the [Wiki][8] for optimization tricks and special use-cases.

 ### Notes: ###
-* All git branches *are intended for development purposes only* and may be incomplete and/or broken between releases.
+* All git branches are intended for *development purposes only* and may be incomplete and/or broken between releases.
  * Please download a [tagged version][9] instead.

 *****************